lcawl/ml-cpp/advent_calendar.md

 1484006880,979
 ```

-This `CSV` file was generated using `python` but you can easily do
+This CSV file was generated using `python` but you can easily do
-something similar using your preferred coding language, you are not
+something similar using your preferred coding language.
+You are not
 restricted to use [Elastic's source code](https://www.elastic.co/about/our-source-code)

 ```python